-The City of Port St. Lucie advertised the reconvening of the AHAC and the solicitation of applications for the Committee in March and April 2021.
-The 2021 AHAC Committee members were appointed by the City Council via Resolutions 21-R58 and 21-R62 on May 10, 2021 and May 24, 2021, respectively.
-The appointed AHAC members and their category affiliation are listed here.
+The City of Port St. Lucie did not advertise the reconvening of the AHAC and did not solicit applications for the Committee, as the 2021 members reappointed themselves and alternates agreed to remain in the committee for 2022.
+The 2022 AHAC Committee members were appointed by the City Council via Resolutions 21-R58 and 21-R62 on May 10, 2021, and May 24, 2021, respectively.

+The appointed AHAC members and their category affiliation are listed here: